Dear Brothers and Sisters,

 4. Financial considerations.

-you around £4,400 in room and board, including personal expenses.
+you around £5,100 in room and board, excluding personal expenses.
 Although your sending church or your parents may be willing to help you financially, your own putting aside something over the years (even in secondary school) with the full-time training in view is a strong indication of a serious attitude and commitment on your part.
 Also, you should try not to incur unnecessary debt aside from student loans.
 As a young person, you should cultivate proper spending habits.
 You should learn to live within your means, neither borrowing nor squandering away your money but laying it aside for a heavenly and divine purpose.
 We even propose that you start a savings account dedicated for your expense needs in the FTTL.
 In any case, try not be entangled or encumbered by the affairs of this life so you can please the Lord Who enlisted you in Him army (2 Tim.
 2:4).

 5. A foretaste of the training.

 The FTTL is open for short-term enrollment to university and secondary school students while it is in session.
 For example, you are welcome to participate as a short-term trainee during your school breaks.
 Many have done so in the past and as a result, became more determined to enter the training after they graduate from university.
 Moreover, fellowship with the full-timers and trainees from your locality often to stay informed about the training.
 Join them in their labours and get a taste of what full-time training life is like.
 (View the short-term training application from our application page).

 6. A heart to serve the Lord full-time.